Benjamin MooreCHECK PRICE

 Marble countertops and blue kitchen cabinets definitely have an eye-catching effect.
 The blue in the cabinetry helps to bring out the gray marble veining, and highlights the sleek look of marble countertops.
-In this kitchen by J Morris Design, the blue kitchen cabinets, marble countertops, and light wood flooring create a cool toned color palette that shines under the recessed lighting.
+In this kitchen by J Morris Design, the kitchen cabinets, marble countertops, and light wood flooring create a cool toned color palette that shines under the recessed lighting.
 We love how the marble slabs extend to the floor for a cohesive, impactful look.

 5. Mosaic Backsplash

 Whether you go with a patterned tile or marble countertops, blue kitchen cabinets are sure to take these design elements to the next level.
 A mosaic backsplash is no different.
 In this beautiful kitchen by Molie Malone, the black mosaic backsplash gives this blue kitchen a luxurious effect.
 Against the blue kitchen cabinets, the backsplash makes this kitchen look chic and sophisticated.

 The glass open shelving with gold hardware is the perfect addition to this backsplash.
 Rather than obstructing the view, it plays up the luxurious element of this gorgeous backsplash.

 The clear, bubble-like light pendants have a similar effect.
 They don’t obstruct the flow of the room or obscure the show-stopping backsplash, but rather draw attention to it.
 The alternating heights of these pendants is the perfect touch.